 Take the first step towards your Journalism Internships

 Journalism internships would mean a vague idea in a broad variety.
 You need to narrow it down further.
 After you’ve made your choice between print, broadcast and digital, you need to start making a list of all the media houses you would like to work at.
 Once that’s done, create an impressive resume and send out your application to the official HR address of the media houses.
 Email is still the best way to reach out.
 Though, you can even reach out via LinkedIn to a senior correspondent or reporter who works at the media houses you’re applying to.
 By reaching out through LinkedIn, you make your application stand out.
 What’s more?
-Through the LinkedIn message option you can let the hiring manager know why you’re the ideal fit for the internship.
+Through the LinkedIn message option you can let hiring managers know why you’re the ideal fit for the internship.
 This way you stand a better chance to get noticed amidst hundreds of other applications.

 Create an exemplary cover letter and resume